English BA (Hons)

 How will I be assessed?

-English modules are mainly tested through a combination of essays, blogposts, portfolios, podcasts, presentations (digital and in-person), creative responses and outputs, critical responses to digital resources, textual analysis, reviews, project proposals, take-home exam, and digital media exercise.
+English module assessments are varied and engaging.
+Modules are mainly assessed through a combination of essays, blogposts, portfolios, podcasts, presentations (digital and in-person), creative responses and outputs, critical responses to digital resources, textual analysis, reviews, project proposals, and digital media exercises, helping you to hone a wide range of work-ready skills and attributes.

 Who will teach me?